core-wg/href/draft-ietf-core-href.md

 * CRIs without authority whose path starts with two or more empty segments.

-  When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path can not begin with two slash characters, and they would be indistinguishable from a URI with a shorter path and a present but empty authority component.
+  When converted to URIs, these would violate the requirement that in absence of an authority, a URI's path cannot begin with two slash characters, and they would be indistinguishable from a URI with a shorter path and a present but empty authority component.

 # Creation and Normalization